GabeScott/standard-works-vault/General Conference/1975 October - For the Time Will Come When They Will Not Endure Sound Doctrine.md

 As the meeting concluded I had great disappointment that a declaration of gratitude to our Eternal Father had not been pronounced or produced by this great body of religious leaders.
 However, I came away with the firm resolve that I would at least let my voice be heard on two issues during this bicentennial year.

 First, I will develop within me the courage to stand up and defend that which I believe to be right.
 I will declare my personal witness that the heavens are not closed.
 The Lord continues to guide and direct all of his children on earth if they will but heed his voice.
 I will teach my firm conviction that the foundation of any righteous government is the law that has been received from the Lord to guide and direct man’s efforts.
 Righteous government receives direction from the Lord.
 The scripture President Tanner quoted bears this out, in our country, in the establishment of this government.
-“And for this purpose have I established the Constitution of this land, by the hands of wise men whom I raised up unto this very purpose, and redeemed the land by the shedding of blood.”
-(D&C 101:80.)
+“And for this purpose have I established the Constitution of this land, by the hands of wise men whom I raised up unto this very purpose, and redeemed the land by the shedding of blood.” ([[D&C 101.80|D&C 101:80]].)

 I have resolved to do all that is within my power to keep alive the same faith which existed in the hearts and souls of our early founding fathers.